Visitor’s visa and residence permit

 A visitor's visa allows you to stay in Norway or other Schengen countries for up to 90 days over a period of 180 days.
 A residence permit gives you the opportunity to work in Norway and to stay for more than 90 days.

 Information to applicants in Indonesia: Applications for visitor’s visas and residence permits for Norway are handled by the Norwegian Embassy in Bangkok, Thailand.
 All applications are to be submitted through VFS Global in Jakarta.

-To limit the risk of transmitting the significantly more contagious variant of the coronavirus, the Norwegian Government is imposing far stricter entry rules starting from midnight Friday 29 January.
 As a main rule only foreigners residing in Norway can enter Norway, as well as all Norwegian citizens (regardless of where they live).
-There are some exceptions to this general rule.

-There are still strict rules for negative tests before entry, tests on entry and quarantine hotels.
+There are still strict rules for negative test before entry, test on entry and quarantine.

 People arriving in Norway from abroad are required to quarantine and present a certificate of negative Covid-19 test.
 The test must be taken less than 24 hours before departure to Norway.
 If you don’t present such a test, you may be refused entry.

 For more information, please see: Coronavirus in Norway: Travel advice - helsenorge.no

 Schengen visa applications and residence permit applications must be submitted through VFS Global in Jakarta.
 It is mandatory to book an appointment.

 VFS in Jakarta is currently open on Mondays.